ADSL broadband

 Depending on how you use the internet in your home, ADSL speeds may be enough, but remember to factor in everyone in your household’s needs.
 Here are some common internet tasks that ADSL is fast enough to handle:

-• Use streaming sites like Netflix - with typical speeds of approximately 10.7Mbps in 2021, ADSL broadband offers speeds that can stream video content such as Netflix or BBC iPlayer.
-Netflix recommends a speed of 3Mbps for SD quality and up to 5Mbps for HD.
+- Use streaming sites like Netflix – with typical speeds of about 11.7Mbps in 2023, ADSL broadband offers speeds that can stream video content, such as Netflix or BBC iPlayer.
+Netflix recommends a speed of 3Mbps for HD quality and at least 5Mbps for Full HD.

-• Stream music - as with streaming movies and TV, ADSL speeds should be plenty for streaming music on services such as Spotify and Apple Music.
+- Stream music – ADSL speeds should be plenty for streaming music on services such as Spotify and Apple Music.
 At most, you’ll need 320Kbit/s to stream music at the highest quality on Spotify Premium.

-• Work from home - ADSL is fine for checking your emails, sending and downloading attachments or working on online documents in the cloud.
-It should also be fine for zoom meetings and skype calls, as long as there’s not several of you working from home at the same time.
-To have a group video call with 1080p HD video you’ll need download speeds of 3.8Mbps and upload speeds of 3.0Mbps.
+- Work from home – ADSL is fine for checking your emails, sending and downloading attachments or working on online documents in the cloud.
+It should also be fine for Zoom meetings and Skype calls, as long as several people aren’t working from home at the same time.
+To have a group video call with 1080p HD video, you’ll need download speeds of 3.8Mbps and upload speeds of 3.0Mbps.

 What can’t you do with ADSL broadband?